 Under employment law, everyone is required to take a minimum 20 minute unpaid break for EVERY 6 hours of work.
 If you are working back-to-back sessions you should inform a member of the sub-office so that they can provide cover while you take your break.
 If you do not take your break, 20 minutes' pay will be deducted anyway.
 So it is in your best interest to take your break.

-The Sub-office staff will record the exact time that you sign in and sign out.
+The Sub-office staff will record the exact time that you sign out.
+If you are signing out earlier than expected, any adjustment will be made by the examination staff when the payroll is being processed.